divvun/divvunspell-libreoffice/README.md

 ### macOS

-To run this script you need to have the files `libdivvun_runtime.dylib` and `sme.drb` in this directory.
+To run this script you need to have the files `libdivvun_runtime.dylib`(for your architecture) and `sme.drb` in this directory.

 ```zsh
 # Remove the previous bundle